consciousframework/conscious-navigation-framework/core/master-document.md

 Ⅰ. INTRODUCTION

-Conscious Navigation is a descriptive framework, not a prescriptive method.
+Conscious Navigation is descriptive, not prescriptive.
 It reveals lawful tendencies in multi-actor systems based on:

 Awareness stance